How Much Bleach To Sanitize RV Water TanksAnthony Day

 The right amount of bleach will vary, but the general rule is that one cup is good enough for a water tank with a capacity of 40 to 60 gallons.
 Depending on how foul your tank is, or if you want to kill everything possible, you may want to increase this amount.

-Why Do You Need to Sanitize In the First Place?
+Why Do You Need to Sanitize RV Water Tanks

-Sanitizing a dirty RV tank would make sense, to get rid of any potential risks, but what about brand new tanks, or tanks that simply haven’t been used in a while?
-Many might think a simple rinse is enough before you can use your RV tank again.
+Sanitizing a dirty RV tank would make sense to eliminate any potential risks, but what about brand-new tanks or tanks that haven’t been used in a while?
+Many might think a simple rinse is enough before you can use your RV fresh water tank again.

-But there are plenty of reasons sanitizing is essential, especially during the camping season.
+But there are plenty of reasons why sanitizing is essential, especially during the camping season.

-When you leave your RV in storage, there is a very high possibility that bacteria have settled and built up in your water system.
-Not just in the walls of your tank, but also the piping system.
-The best way to get rid of them is to sanitize the entire system with bleach.
+When you leave your RV in storage, there is a very high possibility that harmful bacteria have settled and built up in your hot water tank.
+Not just in the walls of your tank but also in the plumbing system.
+The best way to get rid of them is to sanitize the entire tank with bleach.

-These bacteria, if not removed, can end up contaminating the water you add in, especially if you’re drinking it.
-Contaminated water can cause problems like gastrointestinal issues, diarrhea, dehydration, etc. Keeping the water system sanitized helps prevent these issues.
+If not removed, these bacteria can contaminate the water you add in, especially if you’re drinking it.
+Contaminated water can cause problems like gastrointestinal issues, diarrhea, dehydration, etc. Keeping the fresh water system sanitized helps prevent these issues.

 Stale water in the tank can also result in unpleasant smells.
-By sanitizing, you can get rid of these odors so that any fresh water you add in will not retain these smells.
+By sanitizing, you can eliminate these odors so that any freshwater you add will not retain these smells.

 If you think you’re not using enough bleach, even two or three cups per 50 gallons is fine, and you won’t be harming your system in any way.

-If you’re going by smell, it may take quite a few rinses and flushes before it is removed completely.
-While the smell of bleach lingers, the chemical itself gets washed away pretty fast, so you have little to worry about.
+If you’re going by smell, it may take several rinses and flushes to remove it completely.
+While the smell of bleach lingers, the chemical gets washed away quickly, so you have little to worry about.

 So, there’s no such thing as ‘too much’ bleach, but what about ‘too little’?